platonics-delft/franka_impedance_controller/README.md

 cmake --build .
 ```

-In the next step, we install the ROS-wrapper (we assume that you have set up a real-time kernel with ROS) for the communication with the robot:
+In the next step, we install franka ros (we assume that you have set up a real-time kernel with ROS) for communication with the robot:

 ```
 cd $HOME